srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. To the right of **Number of S1 IoT Hub units**, ensure that **1** is selected.

     As mentioned above, the pricing tier that you choose establishes the number of messages that your hub can process per unit per day.
 To increase the number of messages that you hub can process without moving to a higher pricing tier, you can increase the number of units.
-For example, if you want the IoT hub to support ingress of 700,000 messages, you choose *two* S1 tier units.
+For example, if you want the IoT hub to support ingress of 800,000 messages, you choose *two* S1 tier units.
 For the IoT courses created by Microsoft we will be using just 1 unit.

 1. Under _Advanced Settings_, ensure that **Device-to-cloud partitions** is set to **4**.

     The number of partitions relates the device-to-cloud messages to the number of simultaneous readers of these messages.
 Most IoT hubs will only need four partitions, which is the default value.
 For this course we will create our IoT Hub using the default number of partitions.

 1. At the top of the blade, click **Review + create**.

+    Take a minute to review the settings that your provided.

 1. At the bottom of the blade, to finalize the creation of your IoT Hub, click **Create**.